KStandiford/Piccolo_OS_Plus/docs/mainpage.md

 and improves the system response time overall.

 ### Multi-core Operation with an Idle Task
-Running the kernal on both cores simply allows two tasks to execute simultanously, with each processor choosing the next task as soon as its current task yields or is preempted.
+Running the kernal on both cores simply allows two tasks to execute simultaneously, with each processor choosing the next task as soon as its current task yields or is preempted.
 A task may be executed on either core.
 (But not both at once!)

 The idle task allows the processor to actually sleep if there are no tasks